tboye/offbeat.amsterdam/gancio_plugins/gancio-plugin-feed/README.md

-# Webhook plugin for Gancio
+# ICS feed importer plugin for Gancio

-This is a plugin for Gancio that send an HTTP POST to a specified URL.
+This is a plugin for gancio that get events from a specified ics feed, this is a beta release: you can specify only a single feed, images are not imported from ics, event location are taken as is as are not structured in ics.

 ## Configuration

 Once the plugin is installed, navigate to your instance plugins tab of the admin interface.
 Enable the plugin and add the required data.